abz2489/Marvel-Quiz/TESTING.md

 5. Final score isn't showing when Game Over function is called.
 Fixed, final-score class was missing from the relevant p element.

+6. Btn and btn-close hover effects won't function as intended on touch screen devices.
+Fixed by adding hover effects to media queries specifying devices with hover capabilities.

 # **Automated Testing**

 ## **HTML Validation**